Enjoy this short trailer. To watch the full 38:53 video Subscribe now

 - 18062 views

 - 0 favorited

-Snook fishing Florida is a broad and challenging subject and the discussion would not be complete without covering inlets.
+Snook fish fishing Florida is a broad and challenging subject and the discussion would not be complete without covering inlets.
 These are obvious choke points for tidal movements forcing bait in and out of coastal channels based on whether the tide is incoming or outgoing.
 In The Spread takes you to a super productive inlet to share knowledge on how to better target these predatory game fish.
-The ITS team has been fishing Florida's waterways for years and he has a real talent for understanding their behavior and hooking up with monsters.
-If you want to know more about the tackle, tides, baits, line, leaders, rigs, tactics and more, this is the video for you.
+The ITS team has been snook fishing Florida waterways for years and he has a real talent for understanding their behavior and hooking up with monsters.
+If you want to know more about how to catch snook, the tackle, tides, baits, line, leaders, rigs, tactics and more, this is the video for you.

 Inlet snook fishing presents some clear dangers as there will be huge amounts of water moving in and out of a small relative area.
 There can also be several boats working the inlet at the same time.
 Keep safety in mind at all times.
 Be aware of where you are relative to the jetty, shore and other boats.
 Wear life jackets and have any other safety equipment ready to deploy, if necessary.

 The first challenge you are going to have is how to set up.
 Should you drift or anchor up?
 Remember, these predators will move in or out of the inlet as the tide changes.
 As a result, you may have to move your boat to take full advantage of where the snook fish will situate themselves.
 Sometimes you benefit more from drifting.
 Learn why and how to work your drift.
 Other times, you can anchor and pound an specific structure.

 We cover tackle in-depth, so you know what to use and why.
 You hook choices will vary based on the the bait fish you are using.
 You may tangle with big fish in inlets, so use the right leader.
 To assemble your snook fishing rigs, you need to use the ideal weight and swivel size.
 Let us show you what to use and how to put them together in this video.